Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is especially relevant in the world of business because of its influence on many aspects:
+Emotional intelligence has particular significance in the business world because of its influence in a myriad of ways:

 Key Takeaways

-• It consists of self-awareness, self management as well as social awareness and managing relationships.
+• It includes self-awareness, self-management social awareness, managing relationships.

-• The ability to be emotionally intelligent is essential for decisions, communication, relationships and leadership.
+• The ability to be emotionally intelligent is essential for the communication process, relationships, decision-making, and leadership.

 Additional Information